zahradnik-ondrej/jobscz-scraper/README.md

 # 💼 Jobs.cz Scraper

-### A simple data scraper of Jobs.cz written with Puppeteer, Playwright and Selenium.
+### A simple data scraper of Jobs.cz written in multiple JS/TS libraries.

 A programming exercise and an experiment to determine which **JavaScript / TypeScript** library is the best option for web scraping.

+*The libraries used are Puppeteer, Playwright and Selenium.*

 ***